d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 roof type is a discrete categorical feature, other features are represented with floating point numbers.
-And here is where reality comes in: for some exampels, some data is altogether missing with the missing value marked simply as 'na'.
+And here is where reality comes in: for some examples, some data is altogether missing with the missing value marked simply as 'na'.
 The price of each house is included for the training set only (it's a competition after all).